4–4–5 calendar

 The 4–4–5 calendar is a method of managing accounting periods, and is a common calendar structure for some industries such as retail and manufacturing.
 It divides a year into four quarters of 13 weeks, each grouped into two 4-week "months" and one 5-week "month".
 The longer "month" may be set as the first (5–4–4), second (4–5–4), or third (4–4–5) unit.
+Depending on local customs, a week either begins or ends on Sunday – and therefore the "months" as well.

+Benefits

 Its major advantage over a regular calendar is that each period is the same length and ends on the same day of the week, which is useful for planning manufacturing or work shifts.

-A disadvantage is that comparisons or trend analysis by "month" are flawed, as one month is 25% longer than the other two (whereas comparisons between weeks or to the same "month" in the previous year are still useful).
+A disadvantage is that comparisons or trend analysis by "month" are flawed, as one month is a week longer than the other two, whereas comparisons between weeks or quarters, or to the same "month" in the previous year are still useful.

 Another disadvantage is that the 4–4–5 calendar has only 364 days (7 days x 52 weeks), meaning a 53rd week must be added every five or six years: this can make year-on-year comparison difficult.

 52–53-week fiscal year

-A variation is the 52–53-week.
+A variation is the 52–53-week calendar.
 It is used by companies that want their fiscal year to always end on the same day of the week.
 Any day of the week may be used, and Saturday and Sunday are common because the business may more easily be closed for counting inventory and other end-of-year accounting activities.